-DRIVERS AND PRESSURES TO FRAME THE LOCAL RESILIENCE PLAN
+3 DRIVERS AND PRESSURES TO FRAME THE LOCAL RESILIENCE PLAN

+3.1 Local drivers

-- Local drivers 3.1 - 3.2 Local pressures
+3.2 Local pressures

-DRIVERS AND PRESSURES TO FRAME THIS LOCAL PLAN
+3 | DRIVERS AND PRESSURES TO FRAME THIS LOCAL PLAN

 Over coming decades, the City of Ryde will experience rapid development, population increases and climate change.
 By 2031, there is projected to be 17,000 new dwellings, an increase of more than a third from 2018 (Greater Sydney Region Plan).
 Such growth will have far-reaching impacts on quality of life and will continue, and place pressure on local resources.